Averages of long Dirichlet polynomials with modular coefficients: Introduction and statement of the main result

 Holomorphic modular forms, originally introduced in number theory for their connection to class field theory and elliptic curves, have nowadays applications in many directions.
 In particular, the central value of $L$-functions associated to modular forms has been studied extensively (see e.g. \cite{Conrey-Iwaniec, Iwaniec-Sarnak}), in view of its connection with deep arithmetic problems, such as the Birch and Swinnerton-Dyer conjecture.

-In this paper, we focus on averages of Hecke $L$-functions at the central point\footnote{We normalize the $L$-function so that the functional equation links values at $s$ to $1-s$, so the central point is $s=\frac{1}{2}$.}, in the weight aspect; in particular, we consider the family $H_k=H_k(1)$ of primitive cusp forms of level 1 and (even) weight $k\geq 6$ and we study the $r$-th moment
+In this paper, we focus on averages of Hecke $L$-functions at the central point\footnote{We normalize the $L$-functions so that the functional equation links values at $s$ to $1-s$, so the central point is $s=\frac{1}{2}$.}, in the weight aspect; in particular, we consider the normalized Hecke basis $H_k=H_k(1)$ of the space of holomorphic cusp forms of level 1 and (even) weight $k\geq 6$ and we study the $r$-th moment of the associated $L$-functions, i.e.

 where the superscript $^h$ indicates the usual harmonic weight arising from Petersson norm and involving the symmetric square of the $L$-function.
-For small integer values of $r$, this problem has been studied in various works \cite{Balkanova-Frolenkov,Bykovskii-Frolenkov, Bykovskii-Frolenkov2, Balkanova-Frolenkov2, Balkanova-Frolenkov3, Frolenkov} but for an arbitrary integer $r$ it is currently out of reach.
-However, very precise conjectures have been formulated; $L$-functions associated to primitive cusp forms of weight $k$ form an orthogonal family in the sense of Katz and Sarnak \cite{Katz-Sarnak}, thus one expects $M_r(k)$ to be asymptotic, as $k$ goes to infinity, to a certain (explicit) polynomial of degree $\frac{r(r-1)}{2}$.
+For small integer values of $r$, this problem has been studied in various works \cite{Balkanova-Frolenkov,Bykovskii-Frolenkov, Bykovskii-Frolenkov2, Balkanova-Frolenkov2, Balkanova-Frolenkov3, Frolenkov, Khan, HK} but for an arbitrary integer $r$ an asymptotic formula for $M_r(k)$ is currently out of reach.
+However, very precise conjectures have been formulated; $L$-functions associated to primitive cusp forms of weight $k$ form an orthogonal family in the sense of Katz and Sarnak \cite{Katz-Sarnak}, thus one expects $M_r(k)$ to be asymptotic, as $k$ goes to infinity, to a certain (explicit) polynomial in $\log k$ of degree $\frac{r(r-1)}{2}$.
 This conjecture comes from the now classical analogy between random matrix theory and number theory \cite{Montgomery, Katz-Sarnak, KS2000, Odlyzko}, which for many purposes allows us to predict the behavior of $L$-functions, by studying the classical group of matrices that models the family of $L$-functions we are working with, being typically unitary, symplectic, or orthogonal.
-In particular, by using a heuristic number theoretical machinery, Conrey, Farmer, Keating, Rubinstein and Snaith \cite{CFKRS} developed a recipe that conjecturally produces all the main terms for shifted moments of $L$-functions.
-Also in the case of modular forms, the recipe leads to an explicit conjecture for integer moments (see \cite[Conjecture 1.5.5, Conjecture 4.5.1]{CFKRS}).
+In particular, by using a heuristic number theoretical machinery, Conrey, Farmer, Keating, Rubinstein and Snaith \cite{CFKRS} developed a recipe that conjecturally produces all the main and lower order terms for shifted moments of $L$-functions.
+Also in the case of modular forms, the recipe leads to an explicit conjecture for integral moments (see \cite[Conjecture 1.5.5, Conjecture 4.5.1]{CFKRS}).
 A compact way to write the expected result from the recipe is the following; given $A=\{\alpha_1,\dots,\alpha_r\}$ a set of small complex shifts, \cite{CFKRS} conjectures that

 where $V^-:=\{-v:v\in V\}$ and